jborichevskiy/up-and-to-the-right/content/posts/patch-notes-v9.md

  - prohibit naming anything ☆☆☆PRINCESS PEACH'S DREAM CASTLE BOOK NOW☆☆☆

-I may sound like I'm wishing for software to magically come along and fix and abstract complex and essential societal transactions to a push of a button but I'm not and it can't; or at least not really.
-Trust, communication, and transparency are necessary to any complex human interaction; particularly ones involving money, commitments, and safety.
+I may sound like I'm wishing for software to magically come along and abstract away complex and essential societal transactions to a push of a button - but I'm not and it can't; or at least not really.
+Trust, communication, and transparency are necessary to any complex human interaction; particularly those involving money, commitments, and safety.
 And enough of these negotiations happen entirely over the internet already.

-Interfaces would work with rather than against us in making our own decisions with real world data quickly and accurately -- especially when those deciding are scattered across space and time and have a million other things to worry about.
+Interfaces should work with rather than against us in making our own decisions with real world data quickly and accurately -- especially when those deciding are scattered across space and time and have a million other things to worry about.
 Information accurate one minute may no longer be the next and time should be spent analyzing instead of synchronizing.
 Our systems need to reflect that reality - sooner rather than later.

 #### I re-installed MacOS and it was an ordeal